 - Falling

-To place a call with a button, I simply pressed and held the button for two seconds, after which time the screen displayed a phone, and I heard the call being made.
+To place a call with a button, I simply pressed and held the button for two seconds.
+After that, the screen displayed a phone, and I heard the call being made.

 To place a call with my voice, I had to say the watch’s wake word, “Fred Astaire.”
 After saying this, the watch displays an ear, indicating that it’s listening.
 From here, I could say either “Get help” or “Call the operator.”
 Either phrase would trigger a call to the monitoring center.